unik-name/docs.unikname.network/docs/uns-usethenetwork/api.md

 Get more information about a UNIK with a known identifier.

-For now you can only get its owner address.
+For now you can get its owner address, the first transaction (UNIK creation) and the last transaction that modifies the UNIK state.

+API retrieves chain meta-datas (`chainmeta`) corresponding to current block height and timestamp to allow verifing data integrity between API calls.

 #### Endpoint